-- 6. Following the August 6th incident, California's Division of Occupational Safety and Health (Cal/OSHA) inspected the Chevron facility and issued citations.
+6. Following the August 6th incident, California's Division of Occupational Safety and Health (Cal/OSHA) inspected the Chevron facility and issued citations.
 Only one citation was related to PHAs; and it was not associated with evaluating the effectiveness of safeguards.
 Rather, the emphasis was that Chevron's PHA did not adequately account for hazards caused by other units associated with the crude unit.
-Had the California PSM standard required documentation of the effectiveness of safeguards, Chevron would have been obligated to conduct this analysis. - 7.
-There is a significant discrepancy in the compensation between the California regulators and the Chevron Richmond Refinery personnel they interact with.
-The California regulators also lack the technical staff with the necessary skills, knowledge, and experience to provide sufficient direct oversight of petroleum refineries in California. - 8.
-The CSB has examined records that demonstrate a considerable problem with significant and deadly incidents at petroleum refineries over the last decade.
-The EPA has noted 234 recordable accidents at petroleum refineries between 2000 and 2010.
-This is more than any other industry despite the fact that the nation's petroleum refineries make up only roughly one percent of the some 13,000 facilities covered by the EPA's Risk Management Program.
-In 2007, OSHA stated that according to its IMIS (Integrated Management Information System) database, since May 1992, 36 fatality/catastrophe (FAT/CAT) incidents related to HHC releases in the refining industry occurred.
-These incidents included 52 employee deaths and 250 employee injuries, 98 of these injuries required hospitalization.
-This number surpassed the combined total of the next three highest industries over the same period.
-In 2010, an OSHA official testified to a Congressional Subcommittee that over 20 major incidents resulting in injuries or fatalities across the country occurred between 2005 and 2010, including the Tesoro Anacortes explosion and fire in Washington.
-These incidents all repeated a lesson that should have already been learned by the industry.
-Finally, in 2012 alone, the CSB tracked 125 significant process safety incidents at US petroleum refineries.
-Seventeen of these took place in California. - 9.
-Under the existing regulatory regimes for onshore petroleum refineries in the US and California, such as the PSM and RMP programs, there is no requirement to reduce risks to ALARP.
+Had the California PSM standard required documentation of the effectiveness of safeguards, Chevron would have been obligated to conduct this analysis and Cal/OSHA inspectors could rely on the regulation for support during inspections.

+7. There is a significant discrepancy in the compensation between the California regulators and the Chevron Richmond Refinery personnel they interact with.
+The California regulators also lack the technical staff with the necessary skills, knowledge, and experience to provide sufficient direct oversight of petroleum refineries in California.

+8. The CSB has noted a considerable problem with significant and deadly incidents at petroleum refineries over the last decade.
+In 2012 alone, the CSB tracked 125 significant process safety tincidents at US petroleum refineries.
+Seventeen of these took place in California.

+9. Under the existing regulatory regimes for onshore petroleum refineries in the US and California, such as the PSM and RMP programs, there is no requirement to reduce risks to ALARP.
 For example, under both PSM and RMP an employer must "control" hazards when conducting a process hazard analysis (PHA) of a covered process.
 However, there is no requirement to address the effectiveness of the controls or the hierarchy of controls.
 Thus, a PHA that meets the regulatory requirements may inadequately identify or mitigate major hazard risk.
 In addition, there is no requirement to submit PHAs to the regulator, and the regulator is not responsible for assessing the quality of the PHA or the proposed safeguards.

-- 10. The PSM standard does not effectively establish goals to prevent accidents or reduce risk.
-Only two of the 14 elements (PHA and mechanical integrity) of the PSM standard contain some goal-setting component. - 11.
-In the last decade, the CSB has made a number of process-safety related recommendations to OSHA and EPA in its investigation reports and studies (e.g. Motiva, BP Texas City, and Reactive Hazards).
-However, none of the regulatory recommendations have been implemented, and there have been no substantive changes made to the PSM and RMP regulations to improve the prevention of major accidents. - 12.
-Available data from Norway and the United Kingdom (UK) shows a reduction in hydrocarbon releases offshore under the safety case regulatory regime.22 - 13.
-Regulatory approaches similar to the safety case regulatory regime, which require risk reduction to ALARP or equivalent, have been implemented in the nuclear sector by the Nuclear Regulatory Commission (NRC) and the aerospace sector by NASA. - 14.
-Independent studies of the safety case regulatory regime in the UK have identified improvements to safety performance from the safety case and a variety of stakeholders, including major oil companies, have shown support of the safety case.23
+10. In the last decade, the CSB has made a number of process-safety related recommendations to OSHA and EPA in its investigation reports and studies (e.g. Motiva, BP Texas City, and Reactive Hazards).
+However, none of the regulatory recommendations have been implemented, and there have been no substantive changes made to the PSM and RMP regulations to improve the prevention of major accidents.

+11. Available data from Norway and the United Kingdom (UK) shows a reduction in hydrocarbon releases offshore under the safety case regulatory regime.

+12. Regulatory approaches similar to the safety case regulatory regime, which require risk reduction to ALARP or equivalent, have been implemented in the nuclear sector by the Nuclear Regulatory Commission (NRC) and the aerospace sector by NASA.

+&lt;sup>20 Norway's indicator data is discussed in Section 4.5.
+The UK data is discussed in Appendix C.

+13. Independent studies of the safety case in the UK have identified improvements to safety performance from the safety case regulatory regime and a variety of stakeholders, including major oil companies, have shown support of the safety case.